Best Windows hosting: Top 4 ASP.NET hosting options

 - Enterprise can host 5 websites/applications, and it also adds a dedicated IP (worth $4/mo).

 The renewal prices are just around 15% higher, so even after the first term ends, the cost of hosting will remain affordable.
-Plus, you have 45-days to get your money back.
+Plus, you have a 45-day money-back guarantee to get a refund.

 Overall, HostGator prices and features make it a good option for Windows hosting beginners.
 Choose Personal for learning purposes while Enterprise can be used for businesses too.